Passion Planning 101: A Step by Step Guide

 Funny story.
 When my Passion Planner arrived, my Mom was actually visiting me and offered to get my mail one afternoon.
 She came back inside with a package that had Passion Planner stamped on it.
 She said, “Christine, is this something I want to know about or should I just forget I ever saw it”?
 No Mom, it’s not a sex planner, it’s just an agenda.

 Using a Passion Planner is an easy way for beginner planners to get started.
 All the instructions, examples, and maps are right there in front of you in your planner to help you get started.
 You can Amazon Prime yourself one in just two days, easy peasy.

 However, Passion Planner is so well, um, passionate about helping people, that they’ll even give you an entire PDF of their planner, FREE to you.
 Also, you have to do is share about Passion Planner on any social media platform and they’ll give you a free download.
 Instructions for free PDF download here.

 What’s a Passion Roadmap?
 For a non-touchy-feely person like myself, it sounds well, a little touchy-feely.
 Stay with me, it’s really not bad at all.
 In non-touchy-feely terms, it’s basically short, mid, and long-term goal planning, but with a twist.

 “If I could be anything, do anything, or have anything, what would it be?” – Angelia Trinidad, creator of Passion Planner

 You’ve got five minutes.
 Set a timer.
 No, seriously, get out your phone and set the timer for five minutes.
 Scribble down anything that comes to your mind.
 You don’t’ even have to be realistic, go ahead and dream big, just try to be specific in your goals.
 Think about them in terms of 3 months, one year, 3 years, and a lifetime.
-Below, on the left side is an example of what I did last year.
+Below is an example of what I did one year.

 Step 2: Prioritize